JustinHoyt/sdl_ios_guides/docs/Displaying Information/Designing the User Interface/index.md

 You may access these properties on the `SDLManager.systemCapabilityManager` instance as of SDL iOS library 6.0.
 More advanced capabilities, such as the `SDLRemoteControlCapability` must be updated through the `systemCapabilityManager`.

 ### System Capability Manager Properties
-Prior to iOS library version 6.0, many of these properties are available on the `SDLRegisterAppInterfaceResponse` object.
-You must manually pull that object using the `SDLManager.registerResponse` property.
+The `SystemCapabilityManager` is a new feature available as of version 6.0.
+If using previous versions of the library,  you can find most of the `SystemCapabilityManager` properties in the `SDLRegisterAppInterfaceResponse` object.
+You will have to manually extract the desired capability from the `SDLManager.registerResponse` property.

 | Parameters  |  Description | Notes |
 | ------------- | ------------- |------------- |